orbcoding/orb/README.md

 - All core functions can be called directly from within your own orb functions without orb prefix.

 Some useful functions
-- `_print_args` - prints received args after parsing
+- `orb_print_args` - prints received args after parsing
-- `_args_to` - pass recevied args to array if received.
+- `orb_pass` - pass recevied args to array if received.
 Useful for creating command interfaces.
-- `_raise_error` - raises formatted error and kills script
+- `orb_raise_error` - raises formatted error and kills script